The WELL® is a Salon.com community

 Tools and resources

-If your WELL account includes Web page publishing, setting it up to serve Web pages involves two steps: setting up your Web directory and transferring your html pages to your Web directory.
-If you are already familiar with SSH and FTP skip down to Using SSH and FTP.
+Our standard Membership includes Web page publishing.
+Setting it up to serve Web pages involves two steps: setting up your Web directory and transferring your html pages to your Web directory.

 You may also use the "tilde" shortcut URL: